Maximilian Kolbe: Influence

 Our patron, St. Maximilian Kolbe, inspires us with his unique Mariology and apostolic mission, which is to bring all souls to the Sacred Heart of Christ through the Immaculate Heart of Mary, Christ's most pure, efficient, and holy instrument of evangelization – especially those most estranged from the Church.

 Kolbe's views into Marian theology echo today through their influence on Vatican II.
 His image may be found in churches across Europe and throughout the world.
-Several churches in Poland are under his patronage, such as the Sanctuary of Saint Maxymilian in Zduńska Wola or the Church of Saint Maxymilian Kolbe in Szczecin.
+Several churches in Poland are under his patronage, such as the Sanctuary of Saint Maxymilian in Zduńska Wola and the Church of Saint Maxymilian Kolbe in Szczecin.
 A museum, Museum of St. Maximilian Kolbe "There was a Man", was opened in Niepokalanów in 1998.